TomPace101/nanopore_diffusion/notes.md

 - Validation:
   - Validate that output files are as expected
 - Request generation:
-  - Requests store themselves in a yaml file
+  - Requests store themselves in a yaml file: should work already, just test it
   - Template requests: requests that produce a file from a template and input data

 Deprecated/Postponed Implementation: